Police Department Retention Problems

-My Department and the Public Don’t Appreciate the Job I Do
+The Department and the Public Don’t Appreciate the Job Officers Do

 Robust and meaningful employee recognition programs can combat some of this.
 The key word is meaningful.
 Any employee recognition should have value.
 A gift card, a trinket, whatever it is, any reward should be well thought out and take into account the likes and desires of the officers or it will fall flat.